Olga2901/Bitly_project/README.md

    1. You need Python3;
    2. Get your bitly token on  [bit.ly](https://app.bitly.com/settings/api/);
-   3. Save your token in .env file with variable BITLY_TOKEN = yourtoken;
+   3. Save your token in .env file with variable BITLY_TOKEN=yourtoken;
    4. Use  `virtualenv` for isolating the project: \
         `python3 -m venv env`;
         `source venv/bin/activate`